Best Weights For Fly Fishing: Everything You Need To Know

 Do Split Shots Weaken The Line?

-Some lead and tin split shots are harder than others and I believe that a hard split shot that is pressed on too hard with pliers can dent and weaken the line, especially really thin lines.
+Some lead and tin split shots are harder than others, and I believe that a hard split shot that is pressed on too hard with pliers can dent and weaken the line, especially really thin lines.
 I like the Sure Shot Brand of split shots because they don’t damage the line.

-How Do You Put Split Shot On?
+How To and How Not To Put Split Shot On?

 Some of the softer split shots can be squeezed onto the line if you have strong fingers.

-Once pressed on the line with my fingers I will then squeeze them tighter with forceps or pliers.
+Once pressed on the line with my fingers, I will then squeeze them tighter with forceps or pliers.
 Do not squeeze them so tight that they deform or lose shape.
-They are round or egg-shaped so keep them that way.
+They are round or egg-shaped, so keep them that way.

 How Many Splits Shots Should You Use On A Fly Leader?

 I only use just enough split shots to get my flies to the bottom in a few seconds.
-The fewer split shots you use the less you will get hung up on the bottom and the more natural your presentation will be.
+The fewer split shots you use, the less you will get hung up on the bottom, and the more natural your presentation will be.

-Some anglers use a method called chuck and duck which is when you add a lot of weight onto the line.
-I tell my clients that they call it this because they add so much weight that if it hits you on your forward cast it will hurt, therefore you need to duck to get out of the way.
+Some anglers use a method called chuck and duck, which is when you add a lot of weight onto the line.
+I tell my clients that they call it this because they add so much weight that if it hits you on your forward cast, it will hurt, therefore you need to duck to get out of the way.

 Tight Lines